msshaffer35/patient_encounter_data/README.md

 * Fetching files from a public S3 bucket via API call
 * Importing the data files into Python to perform doing data cleaning and transformations
 * Exporting the final results in a cleaned up format

+Full project instructions can be found in the `Patient Encounter Project Overview.pdf` file within this repo.